Prison ministry in Ntaja, Malawi is reaching out to prisoners and guards alike; planting seeds and bearing fruit.

 The police confirmed that Kelvin was being held because of what his friend had done, not because of anything he did.

-“The way Christians behave and the way Muslims behave is different,” said Kelvin.
-“No Muslim did what Peggy and Taiwan did for me.
+“The way Christians behave and the way [others] behave is different,” said Kelvin.
+“No [person] did what Peggy and Taiwan did for me.
 They were bringing me food every day.
 (I saw) that the God that the Christians believe in is a living God, that’s when I said I need to believe in this God.”

 When Kelvin’s hearing date arrived, the judge ruled that Kelvin and his friend could go once they each paid 7,000 Kwacha to replace the stolen wood, which Peggy and Taiwan felt led to contribute.